 3 Things to Help You Start Understanding English:

-  - Learn how people speak: learning the way native speakers change words and blend them together when speaking naturally will improve your listening skills.
+- Learn how people speak: reductions, relaxed speech: real English the way native speakers naturally speak

-  - Learn real English: colloquialisms, idioms, and slang are all difficult to understand.
+- Learn real English expressions: colloquialisms, idioms, and slang are all difficult to understand.
 Learning common expressions will help increase your understanding.
 Don’t chicken out!

 - Learn why people say what they say: understanding how culture influences language will help you understand English in a new way!

 Learning these 3 things will help you understand English.